beta4better/dropboxwsgi/README.rst

 ``dropboxwsgi`` is a Python_ package that provides a WSGI_ application that implements an HTTP_ interface into the `Dropbox API`_.
-This package also includes a server application, also called ``dropboxwsgi``, that runs the WSGI application.
-The HTTP caching headers (ETag, Last-Modified) are fully supported.
+This package includes a server application, also called ``dropboxwsgi``, that runs the WSGI application from the command line.

 This is useful in situations where you'd like to serve a web site out of your Dropbox, either to the world or in a private network.